The Old Bega Hospital

 For medical services go to the South East Regional Hospital

-The Old Bega Hospital is owned by Crown Lands, part of the NSW government, and since 1990 has been managed by a Reserve Trust established under the Crown Lands Act.
+The Old Bega Hospital is owned by Crown Lands, part of the NSW government, and since 1990 has been managed by a Reserve Trust (since 1 July 2018 reconstituted as a Reserve Land Manager) established under the Crown Lands Act.
 In September 2014 the Reserve Trust adopted a strategic plan (2.5MB pdf file) which set out its vision for the future of the site and was the basis of an application for funding from the NSW government.
 In February 2015 the NSW government offered a grant of $500,000 towards replacing the roof of the main building, conditional on a further $1.74m being found to complete the restoration project.
 Following that offer, the Friends of the Old Bega Hospital and the Reserve Trust have met with many parties to work out what is required to find the additional money to make the restoration a reality.
 In May 2015 the Trust adopted a draft management plan (800kB pdf), and a draft proposal for a regional community and cultural centre (700kB pdf) to be accommodated on the site once the main building has been restored.

 Proudly sponsored by: